axeldinh/rlib/README.md

 ### Documentation

-To generate the documentation, one must install `sphinx` and the `furo` theme:
+To generate the documentation, one must install `Sphinx` and the `Furo` theme:

 ```bash
 pip install sphinx